-To succeed in multi-channel marketing, you have to know how you’re going to address these challenges when they appear in front of you.
+To overcome multi-channel marketing challenges, you have to know how you’re going to address these challenges when they appear in front of you.
 You have to put a clear strategy in place before you necessarily need it.

-When you’re presenting your products to new audiences on new channels, you have to ensure that you’re creating the same first impression that people are getting when they visit your website and buy products through your own online store.
+When you’re presenting your products to new audiences on new channels, you have to ensure that you’re creating the same first impression that people are getting when they visit your website and buy products through your own online store (or anywhere).

 If you decide to test new product photos, graphics, or new key messaging to promote products and drive more sales on your website AND you find out those photos and messaging are more effective in boosting conversions than what you’ve used in the past, you need to make sure you’re updating your other channels too.
 Otherwise you risk missing out on sales.